 The Birmarck Archipelago of Melanesia looks NE into the Pacific while the atolls of New Ireland are perfectly located to collect all swells from NW to NE.
 In Papua New Guinea, the south coast around Port Moresby is drier, flatter, and exposed to erratic cyclonic swells from the south.
 Hula is probably the most constant place to surf these swells.
-The north coast, on the other hand, is a better option.
+The north coast, on the other hand, offer better conditions.

 Places like Wewak, Aitape and Vanimo are known for producing constant waves during the NW monsoons.
 It is precisely this coast that suffered from the recent catastrophic tsunami.

-The northeastern end of Nusa Island sends out cooing sinister waves but should only be checked when conditions are perfect.
+The northeastern end of Nusa Island sends out cooing lefts but it should only be checked when conditions are perfect.

-When the swell is above 2m, the long right called The Long-Long breaks perfectly into the southern end of Nusa Lik.
-The water here is deeper than the main surrounding spots and holds winds from N.
+When the swell is above 6ft, the long right called The Long-Long breaks perfectly into the southern end of Nusa Lik.
+The water here is deeper than the main surrounding spots and it holds winds from north.

 You can find a more consistent spot on nearby Nago Island, where a powerful left breaks into the outer reef (best at low tide).
 The further you move west, the more constant and large the waves become.
 Edmago is a small island southwest of Nago, where both a right and a left break (the best is the right at medium tide).
 The latest spot in the area is on Tarangau Island, where a super steady right breaks on a beautiful white sand beach.
-It is also rumored that there is a spot east of Kavieng that is accessible by road and is worth checking out with winds from the W and good swells from N.
+It is also said that there is a spot east of Kavieng that is accessible by road and it is worth checking out with winds from the west and good swells from north.